Comuniqa : Exploring Large Language Models for improving speaking skills: Discussion

 \section{Discussion}

-This study aimed to explore the integration of AI systems with human expertise in supporting language learning, specifically focusing on speaking skills.
+This study aimed to explore the efficacy of LLM-based systems in supporting language learning, specifically focusing on speaking skills.
 This work is set against the backdrop of the rising popularity of modern LLM-based language learning applications, evidenced by hundreds of such apps on Google Playstore and Apple Appstore.
 We developed Comuniqa, an LLM-based application that evaluates user input and provides feedback on various standard parameters.
 Additionally, a subset of users received feedback from human experts alongside the Comuniqa app, allowing us to understand preferences and the nuances of each modality.

-Our preliminary analysis suggests a strong preference among participants for human experts, with empathy being a significant factor, and interactions being perceived as more natural.
+\textbf{Answering RQ1,} our preliminary analysis suggests a strong preference among participants for human experts, with empathy being a significant factor, and interactions being perceived as more natural.
 While users acknowledged the AI system's accuracy and comprehensiveness, most continued to favor learning from human experts, with only a few (N=3) changing their preference post-study interviews, 2 from AI to human and 1 from human to AI based system.
-A recurrent theme was that AI systems cannot match human cognition, both in terms of accuracy and in providing emotional support and empathetic responses.
+A recurrent theme was that current AI systems cannot match human cognition, both in terms of accuracy and in providing emotional support and empathetic responses.
 Interestingly, participants expected the AI system to exhibit empathy, illustrating the anthropomorphization of AI systems — a well-studied phenomenon \cite{machineAndMindlessness}.
 This contrasts with the perceived benefit of AI systems being non-judgmental and unbiased.
 Hence, while the absence of judgment was seen as a benefit, the lack of emotional response was perceived as a potential flaw.
 This presents an intriguing design dilemma due to the contrasting expectations.